-New singles from Lady Gaga and Katy Perry are heading for big debuts on Billboard's Digital Songs chart next week -- and both should rack up major sales.
+New singles from both Lady Gaga and Katy Perry are heading for big debuts on Billboard’s Digital Songs chart next week — and both should rack up major sales.

-Perry's new single "Roar" hit digital retail at midnight eastern today (Aug.
-12), while Lady Gaga's "Applause" is scheduled to make a retail bow on Tuesday (Aug.
-13).
-The latter's arrival is six days before its original release date (Aug.
+Perry’s new single “Roar” hit digital retail at 12 AM today (Aug.
+12), while Lady Gaga’s “Applause” is scheduled to make a retail bow on Tuesday (13).
+The latter’s arrival is six days before its original release date (Aug.
 19).

-While it's a bit early in the week to exactly forecast just how big either will be, industry sources suggest each should sell well over 400,000 downloads by the end of the tracking week on Aug.
-18. A start of more than 500,000 for each wouldn't be out of the question either.
+While it’s a bit early in the week to exactly forecast just how big either will be, industry sources are suggesting each should sell well over 400,000 downloads by the end of the tracking week on Sunday, Aug.
+18. A start of over 500,000 for each wouldn’t be out of the question either.

-If both tunes sell more than 400,000, it would be the first time two songs have debuted in the same week with more than 400,000.
+If both tunes sell over 400,000, it would be the first time two songs have debuted in the same week with more than 400,000.

 Both songs preview new studio albums for each superstar.
-Perry's "Roar" leads her "Prism" set, which is due Oct.
-22 on Capitol Records.
-"Applause" is the first single from Gaga's "ArtPop," which arrives on Nov.
-11 on Streamline/Interscope.
+Perry’s “Roar” leads her “Prism” set, due out Oct.
+22. “Applause” is the first single from Gaga’s “ArtPop,” which arrives on Nov.
+11.